-Former U.S. Magistrate Judge Charles Everingham advises clients on intellectual property litigation matters, with a particular focus on patent litigation.
+Former U.S. Magistrate Judge Charles Everingham IV is an intellectual property partner in Akin Gump’s Longview, Texas, office.
+He advises clients on intellectual property (IP) litigation matters, with a particular focus on patent litigation.

 Practice & Background

 Mr. Everingham has had a distinguished career in both public service and private practice.
-For over four years, he served as a magistrate judge in the U.S. District Court for the Eastern District of Texas, one of the busiest patent litigation courts in the federal system.
-During his tenure on the bench, Mr. Everingham handled numerous Markman proceedings and trials of complex patent cases.
-With the consent of all parties, he presided over hundreds of civil cases, the vast majority of which were intellectual property disputes involving industries such as medical devices, computer hardware and software, recreational equipment, advanced electronics and semiconductors, automotive and telecommunications.
-While at the court, Mr. Everingham handled countless issues arising in patent cases, and he was instrumental in the creation of docket control, discovery and protective order measures designed to facilitate the disposition of complex cases.
+For more than four years, he served as a magistrate judge in the U.S. District Court for the Eastern District of Texas, one of the busiest patent litigation courts in the federal system.
+While on the bench, Mr. Everingham handled numerous Markman proceedings and trials of complex patent cases, the vast majority of which were IP disputes involving industries such as medical devices, computer hardware and software, recreational equipment, advanced electronics and semiconductors, automotive and telecommunications.
+At Akin Gump, he advises clients on a variety of litigation issues, with a particular focus on the trials of patent, trade secret and other complex business matters.

-From 2000 to 2007, Mr. Everingham served as the permanent law clerk to the Hon.
+From 2000 to 2007, Mr. Everingham served as the permanent law clerk to The Honorable.
 T. John Ward, U.S. District Judge for the Eastern District of Texas.
-From 1994 to 2000, Mr. Everingham was an associate at another Longview, Texas firm where his practice focused on a variety of civil matters, representing clients in both state and federal courts.
+From 1994 to 2000, Mr. Everingham was an associate at another Longview, Texas, firm, where his practice focused on a variety of civil matters, representing clients in both state and federal courts.
 He began his legal career as a law clerk to U.S. District Judge Howell Cobb, who was also a member of the bench for the Eastern District of Texas.

-Mr. Everingham received his B.A. cum laude from Stephen F. Austin State University, where he earned a degree in political science.
-He subsequently compiled an outstanding academic record at Baylor Law School, where he served as lead articles editor for the Baylor Law Review and received his J.D. cum laude as the “Highest Ranking Student in Graduating Class.”
+Mr. Everingham compiled an outstanding academic record at Baylor Law School, where he served as lead articles editor for the Baylor Law Review and received his J.D. cum laude as the “Highest Ranking Student in Graduating Class.”
+He received his B.A. cum laude from Stephen F. Austin State University, where he earned a degree in political science.
 He is a member of the Texas Bar.

 - Fifth Strategic Use of Patent Reexamination Seminar, University of Washington, Seattle, Washington, October 11, 2011